Gareth Binns Chief Executive

 Annie brings experience from the arts, heritage and tourism sectors having managed consumer marketing for some of London’s top attractions and destinations.
 She has developed and implemented campaigns and strategy for the National Gallery, the Museum of London and most recently the Royal Collection Trust.
 She began her career in destination marketing, promoting London’s South Bank.

 Kim Gray Development Assistant

 Kim is a French and Italian graduate of the University of Bristol.
 After graduating she spent time in Greece, working with a community centre and shelter for refugees and asylum seekers, with a focus on single women, mothers and children.
 Since returning Kim has helped create Dear Friend, a project that connects people through the reading and writing of handwritten letters.
-With varied experience working with growing start-ups and larger organisations, Kim brings a passion for creativity, pom-poms and googly eyes to the iOi.
+Kim brings a passion for creativity, pom-poms and googly eyes to the iOi.